alexan1/alexan1.github.io/_posts/2019-12-26-deploy blazor to github pages.md

 Okay, I did this and it's working.
 But it includes several steps to perform when you need to update website.

 This is easy way to automate this using [GitHub Actions](https://github.com/features/actions).

+And for this we have [GitHub Pages Deploy Action](https://github.com/marketplace/actions/deploy-to-github-pages) on Marketplace.